mfer/in/sdr/gr-netstat/doc/README.md

-Documentation	 of	 the	 project.
 Documentation	is	 key	 for	 projects	 that evolve.
 Future	 students	 working	 on	 SDR	 do	 not	 need	 to	 have	 all	 the	difficulties	that	you	had,	hence	the	importance	of	documentation.
 You	will	provide	a	text	detailing	step-by-step	how	to	make	the	system	operational.